Uriopass/inline_tweak/README.md

 **inline_tweak** is based on [this blogpost](http://blog.tuxedolabs.com/2018/03/13/hot-reloading-hardcoded-parameters.html)
 by tuxedo labs.

-Tweak any number literal directly from your code, changes to the source appear while running the program.
+Tweak any number literal (or boolean) directly from your code, changes to the source appear while running the program.
 It works by parsing the file when a change occurs.

 The library is minimal, only requiring the `lazy_static` dependency to hold modified values.